The value of storage in electricity distribution: The role of markets: Numerical experiments

 The right panel of Figure~\ref{fig:nantucket} shows load trajectories with hourly resolution for the 5~days with the highest peak load in the year~2024.
 These days are July 15 and 16, and August 2, 3, and 5.
 All days follow a similar pattern.
 Load is lowest at about 30MW in the early morning between 4--6am and highest at 57MW in the early evening between 5--7pm.
 The large load swings, near-doubling over a day, suggest opportunities for storage to reduce peak load by charging when load is low and discharging when load is high.
 Given that peak load days tend to follow each other, our modeling choice to impose a fixed state-of-charge target at the beginning of each day, see Remark~\ref{rmk:y0}, seems appropriate.

 Figure~\ref{fig:Ntkt2024} shows the load and electricity price for each hour in the year~2024, as reported by ISO-NE.
-Consistent with the observations about peak load days, load is high on summer afternoons and low throughout the rest of the year, which suggests that storage use for peak load reduction be concentrated in summer.
-Electricity price is high on summer afternoons and in winter.
+Consistent with observations from peak load days, load is high on summer evenings and low during the rest of the year, which suggests that storage use for peak load reduction should be concentrated in summer.
+Electricity price is high on summer evenings and in winter.
 This suggests that storage operation for peak load reduction is at least partially aligned with storage operation for market participation.
 In summer, it is best to charge in the morning and discharge in the evening.
-During the rest of the year, no peak load reduction is needed, and storage could in principal be freely used for market participation if it were not for regulatory constraints.
+During the rest of the year, no peak load reduction is needed, and storage could, in principle, be freely used for market participation absent regulatory constraints.

 Figure~\ref{fig:scarcity} shows all scarcity events in the year 2024, \ie, times at which the ISO-NE did not have sufficient generation capacity to reliably meet demand.
 In these times, the ISO-NE calls on generation providers that had been awarded supply obligations in a forward capacity market.
 Supply obligation holders are remunerated at the capacity price shown in Figure~\ref{fig:fcm_price}, which varies on a yearly basis.
 The year~2024 had two scarcity events, both on summer evenings.
 This suggests that storage operation for peak load reduction is aligned with capacity market participation.